-Notes to test writers: provide background information on measurements in both cm and inches.
-Questions must be applicable to BOTH Canada and US.
+Notes to Test Writers: provide background information on measurements in both Imperial and Metric measure.

-1. ( pts) Identify the following trees by their common name without the use of a key.
-Answer depends on the site and the trees chosen by the station captain.Two-points for each tree correctly identified.
+1. (2pts) Identify the following trees by their common name without the use of a key.
+Answer depends on the site and the trees chosen by the station captain.
+Two-points for each tree correctly identified.
 Station captain's discretion as to the number of trees to be identified and to what degree of accuracy is required e.g. maple versus the more specific identification of sugar maple.

-2. (2 pts) Name two of the functions of roots

-Roots serve as structure and support to hold the tree up, to absorb water and nutrients, they actively transport amino acids, and roots provide storage.
+2. (2 pts) Name two of the functions of roots Roots serve as structure and support to hold the tree up, to absorb water and nutrients, they actively transport amino acids, and roots provide storage.
 Two-point question: a) one point for each correct function that is listed.
 3. (4 pts) What are two benefits to maintaining riparian zones when harvesting timber near a stream?

 Maintaining riparian corridors provides habitat cover for animals to move along the water, helps to moderate water temperature, prevents erosion and sedimentation of the stream, and maintains aesthetics.
 Four-point question: a) two-points for each benefit

 4. (3 pts) From a biodiversity point of view describe the main disadvantage of establishing a pine plantation.
 Why doesn't this encourage biodiversity?
 A pine plantation is usually a monoculture with one type of tree species and usually at one age.
 This can limit the amount of biodiversity that exists there because it is not as complex an ecosystem (relatively speaking) as other mixed stands of trees.
 Three-point question: a) two points for it being a monoculture and b) one point for it limiting biodiversity